bostonou/bostonou.github.io/_posts/2015-05-19-cljs-read-files-line-by-line-on-nodejs.markdown

 ---
 title: CLJS - Read files line by line on NodeJS
 ---
 I'm working to port some clj to cljs and needed a cljs version of [`line-seq`][line-seq].
 Having spent most of my cljs time in the browser, using NodeJS is a bit of a new world.
-There's almost certainly a package to read files line by line, but I decided to roll my on because:
+There's almost certainly a package to read files line by line, but I decided to roll my own because:

 * It'd be good experience reading through NodeJS docs
 * I'd have to wrap some cljs anyway